25 June 2016

 Denial-of-Service was selected for the Unnoticed Art Festival's second edition and was held 25th of June 2016 in Nijmegen.

-Denial-of-Service (DoS) was a customer's research and investigated how and if it is possible to influence from outside a supermarket, the visual shopping experience inside.
-Together with Youri Appelo, Caz Egelie and myself (as THE.ORG representatives) we appeared at the entrance of a supermarket and gave free advise to clients on the best available deals in store.
+Denial-of-Service (DoS) was a customer's research and investigated how and if it is possible to influence from outside a supermarket, the shopping experience inside.
+Together with Youri Appelo, Caz Egelie and myself we appeared at the entrance of a supermarket and gave free advise to clients on the best available deals.

-Denial-of-Service was a research and critical customer collaboration fueled by principles of sharing (THE.ORG). #theorganisation was founded in 2011 to make knowledge and resources available for the cultural innovation of our society.
+Denial-of-Service was an artistic research and customer's collaboration inspired by the concept of The organisation.
+The organisation was founded in 2011 to make knowledge and resources available for the cultural innovation of our society.

 Denial-of-Service was not possible without the generous support of Youri Appelo, Caz Egelie, Frans van Lent, Unnoticed Art Festival crew, AH clients between 11:00 and 12:00 hours, shop owners and everyone else discussing the intentions of this intervention.